munificent/craftinginterpreters/book/optimization.md

     The more you understand your personal learning style, the more effectively you can upload knowledge into your head.
-You can specifically target material that teaches the way you learn best.
+You can specifically target material that teaches you the way you learn best.

 </div>